 Contrast with state exemptions

-The exemptions found in CCP 703.140 are available only in bankruptcy.
+The exemptions found in CCP 703.140 are available only in a California bankruptcy.
 They aren’t available to protect assets from collection of a money judgment outside of bankruptcy.

 The debtor in a case under Title 11 must choose either the 703 or the 704 system of exemptions as a whole.
 You cannot combine the two systems or choose one exemption from this system and another exemption from the other system.